SphericalCowww/CubicDoggo/README.md

 ### Assembly and Launching URDF

-Remember to twist the servo cables to reduce the signal interference from the power lines.
+The double-bearing design will need a spacer in between.
+A long M3 screw is used to join the 2 bearing and connect with a locknut on the other side.
+Also, make sure the linkage rods are of the same length after installing the rod bearings.
+Finally, remember to twist the servo cables to reduce the signal interference from the power lines.

 <img src="https://github.com/SphericalCowww/CubicDoggo/blob/main/fig_leg0.png" height="200"> <img src="https://github.com/SphericalCowww/CubicDoggo/blob/main/fig_leg1.png" height="200"> <img src="https://github.com/SphericalCowww/CubicDoggo/blob/main/fig_leg2.png" height="200"> <img src="https://github.com/SphericalCowww/CubicDoggo/blob/main/fig_leg3.png" height="200">